 MP for Darlington

-Lola McEvoy is a Labour (Co-op) MP for Darlington, elected in July 2024.
-She sits on the Treasury Committee (2024–2025) and was a member of the Renters’ Rights Bill committee in late 2024, reflecting a focus on financial scrutiny and housing policy.
+Lola McEvoy is the Labour (Co-op) MP for Darlington, elected in 2024.
+She serves on the Treasury Committee (from October 2024 to October 2025) and previously sat on the Renters’ Rights Bill committee in late 2024.
+She sits as a backbench MP with a centre-left positioning.

-Declared four financial interests: two entries related to donations and other support for activities as an MP (including loans) and two miscellaneous entries.
+She has four declared financial interests: two entries related to donations and other support for MP activities and two miscellaneous entries.

 Generated 21 February 2026